Neural Physics: Using AI Libraries to Develop Physics-Based Solvers for Incompressible Computational Fluid Dynamics: Methods

+The matrix $A$ is of dimension $2N+1$ by $2N+1$ and represents the coefficients associated with the numerical discretisation.
+For a 5-point stencil represented by a 3 by 3 matrix, $N=1$.
+The definition in~\eqref{eq:pred-corr-adv-diff} could be considered to be that of the cross-correlation rather than a convolution, as, for some, the definition of the discrete convolution reverses the sign of the indices $i$ and $j$ in the sum for one term, e.g. $A_{i,j} T_{\ell-i,m-j}$.
+In fact, the PyTorch manual does note that their convolution functions, \texttt{Conv1D}, \texttt{Conv2D} and \texttt{Conv3D}, are actually cross-correlations~\citep{pytorch-crosscorrelation}.
+We adopt the definition widely used in machine-learning communities, that Equation~\eqref{define_convolution} is taken as the discrete convolution~\citep{Long2019}.

-where the Hadamard product is represented by the symbol $\odot$ and the sum function sums all the entries of the matrix to give a scalar value (sometimes denoted as trace).
-Writing the predictor-corrector scheme in this way reveals the similarity between this discretisation and a convolutional layer which has with linear activation functions, a 3~by 3 kernel or filter with weights of
+Equation~\eqref{eq:pred-corr-adv-diff} represents both predictor and corrector stages of the time iteration.
+For the predictor stage, Equation~\eqref{eq:pred-corr-adv-diff} is solved with $\widetilde{T}^{n+1}_{\ell,m}=T^n_{\ell,m}$.
+To calculate the corrector stage, Equation~\eqref{eq:pred-corr-adv-diff} is solved using the solution of the predictor stage for $\widetilde{T}^{n+1}_{\ell,m}$.
+Writing the predictor-corrector scheme in this way reveals the equivalence between this discretisation and that of a convolutional layer which has linear activation functions, and a 3~by 3 kernel or filter with weights of